So4inka/Summer-list-app/README.md

                 "view": [
 ```

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MVP and PostMVP.
-Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP

-- Build your API
+- Build my API
-- Render data on page
+- Render data on a page
 - Allow user to navigate into all features from Home Page
 - Have clickable functions
 - Add beautiful design/ Images using React-Bootstrap Cards, CSS